 Co-Directors of NBIS, Karl Ostrom and Mary Rose, are the hub of a unique member community of passionate, pragmatic, innovative professionals exploring new ways of doing business that foster thriving companies, communities and ecosystems.
-They founded NBIS, the Network for Business Innovation and Sustainability, over five years ago with the help of an interdisciplinary group of individuals that shared a vision for a new organization that would bridge the private and public sectors to meet the unprecedented challenges and opportunities we face today.
+They founded NBIS, the Network for Business Innovation and Sustainability, in 2003 with the help of an interdisciplinary group of individuals that shared a vision for a new organization that would bridge the private and public sectors to meet the unprecedented challenges and opportunities we face today.

 NBIS members and leadership board are dedicated to helping companies make the transition from old take-make-waste models to new paradigms of resource efficiency and social and environmental responsibility.
 The path forward requires leadership, collaboration and innovative thinking.

 NBIS offers opportunities for people to meet and learn from each other, to collaborate across sectors and industries, to gain training in new practices and approaches, and to benefit from world class expertise that NBIS provides through consultation and coaching.
 NBIS programs inspire companies to reach beyond the limits of traditional models and to engage in turning the engines of industry toward problem solving and prosperity making for a new local and global economy.